Ugo-1/SQL/tx_death_row/README.md

   o Last statements pleading for innocence

--Finding the min, max and average age at execution -Number of executions per county
+- Finding the min, max and average age at execution
+- Number of executions per county
--Number of executions with/without last statement per county -Year on year change in numbe of executions
+- Number of executions with/without last statement per county
+- Year on year change in numbe of executions

 ## My process